akselipaukkeri/premier-league-etl/README.md

 - **Transformer**: Processes and cleans the extracted data.
 - **Loader**: Saves the cleaned data into a CSV file.

+In addition, it provides sample data analysis for further development.

 ## Features

 - Extracts team and player data from the Premier League API.